Watch this 8 minute video clip to learn more about the beginning of the Initiative and its mission.

 November 14, 1996: Cardinal Bernardin passes away.

-November 14, 2009: The Initiative moves to the Bernardin Center for Theology and Ministry of Catholic Theological Union at Chicago and undertakes new strategic plan, “A Living Witness.”
+November 14, 2009: The Initiative moves to The Bernardin Center at Catholic Theological Union and undertakes a new strategic plan, “A Living Witness.”